Falkland Islands sovereignty dispute: Falklands War

 In 1982, Argentina was in the midst of a devastating economic crisis and large-scale civil unrest against the repressive military junta that was governing the country.
 On 2 April, with Argentine Navy commander-in-chief Admiral Jorge Anaya as the main architect and supporter of the operation, a combined Argentine amphibious force invaded the Falklands.
 Immediately, the UK severed diplomatic ties with Argentina and began to assemble a task force to retake the islands.
 A diplomatic offensive began, to gain support for economic and military sanctions.
 The United Nations Security Council issued Resolution 502 calling on Argentina to withdraw forces from the Falklands and on both parties to seek a diplomatic solution.
 Another resolution called for an immediate ceasefire, but this was vetoed by both the United States and the United Kingdom.
 The European Community condemned the invasion and imposed economic sanctions on Argentina, although several EC states expressed reservations about British policy in this area.
 France and West Germany also temporarily suspended several military contracts with the Argentine military.
 The United States supported mediated talks, via Secretary of State Alexander Haig, and initially took a neutral stance, although in private substantial material aid was made available to the UK from the moment of invasion.
 The US publicly supported the UK's position following the failure of peace talks.

-The British Task Force began offensive action against Argentina on 23 April 1982 and recaptured South Georgia after a short naval engagement.
+The British Task Force recaptured South Georgia on 25 April 1982 after a short naval engagement that began with offensive action against Argentina on 23 April.
 The operation to recover the Falklands began on 1 May and after fierce naval and air engagements an amphibious landing was made at San Carlos Bay on 21 May.
 On 14 June the Argentine forces surrendered and control of the islands returned to the UK.
 Two Royal Navy ships then sailed to the South Sandwich Islands and expelled the Argentine military from Thule Island, leaving no Argentine presence in the Falkland Islands Dependencies.